What is UX writing?

 What can UX writing do?

-Even if users’ goals and paths are different, they have something in common: when using an app or browsing a website, they want to have a positive experience (user experience).
+Even though users have different goals and approaches, they have one thing in common: when using an app or browsing a website, they want to have a positive experience (user experience).

 This is precisely where UX writing makes an important contribution.
 The way in which users are addressed on a website or guided through an application using text has a significant influence on user satisfaction.
 UX writing is a central component of user experience design and contributes to the general usability heuristics of Jakob Nielsen (→ article usability) to be fulfilled.